ChristerAkerblom/Udacity/Write_up_ TrafficSignClassifier.md

 	/Testimages/noentry.png
 	/Testimages/prioroad.png
 	/Testimages/stop.png
 	/Testimages/giveway.png

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. Basic summary of the data set

-I used the numpys library to calculate summary statistics of the traffic signs data set:
+I used the numpys library to calculate summary statistics of the traffic signs data set.

 * The size of training set is 34799
 * The size of the validation set is 4410